Ukrainian General Staff:

-Russian Defence Ministry on progress of special military operation as of 29 November 2025 In response to the terrorist attacks launched by Ukraine against civilian facilities on the territory of Russia, the
+Russian Defence Ministry on progress of special military operation as of 24 January 2026 At night, in response to to the terrorist attacks launched by Ukraine against civilian facilities on the territory

 Forced displacement represents one of the most pressing humanitarian issues of our time.
 Individuals and families, torn from the fabric of their communities, find themselves navigating a world of uncertainty, often without basic necessities or a clear path to safety.
 There are currently some 110 million forced displaced, and this number is growing by 10 million each year!